-This is the second part in a series focusing on the work of Clayton Landry* through an interview with George Lawrence.
-This post looks in detail at Landry’s insightful interpretations of his life in the US Navy.
+This is the second part in a series focusing on the work of Curtis Fairley through an interview with George Lawrence.
+This post looks in detail at Fairley’s insightful interpretations of his life in the US Navy.

-In Image 6 Landry lists some of the duties associated with the Shore Patrol position. (note: Landry often uses the word “and” for “a”)
+In Image 6 Fairley lists some of the duties associated with the Shore Patrol position. (note: Fairley often uses the word “and” for “a”)

 “Never strike and mate on his head.

 Never sky larking